TCashion/battleship/README.md

 # Battleship

+My version of Battleship is a web-based version of the popular children's board game.
+In this web-based game, play against your computer to try to find and sink your opponents' ships before the computer sinks all of yours!

 ## Getting Started

-Open up the game in your browser, click the "Reset" button, and fire away!
+Open up the game in your browser, click the "Reset" button, enter your first shot coordinates into the target panel, and fire away!

 ## Technologies Used